 Though all U.S. national parks are on or near Native American reservations, their history is seldom recognized in official park narratives.
 Founded in 1992, Sun Tours is the longest-running Native American-owned tour operator in the country.
 Guides are all members of the Blackfeet Tribe, like Johnson, and they teach park visitors about Blackfeet history and the tribe’s relationship to the land.

-Ed DeRosier, who founded Sun Tours, said that he grew up with a strong desire to pass on his culture’s oral traditions.
+Ed DesRosier, who founded Sun Tours, said that he grew up with a strong desire to pass on his culture’s oral traditions.
 “We have survived here in Blackfeet country through thousands of years of brutal changes,” he said.
 “I wanted to take people through the Blackfeet lands to share the values, landscapes and culture that have endured.”

-Today, it’s a family business; DeRosier’s son, Derek, handles most of the day-to-day operations.
+Today, it’s a family business; DesRosier’s son, Derek, handles most of the day-to-day operations.
 Derek said he understands their legacy as one of the few Native-owned tour companies in the national park system.
 “The park has become a major destination for travelers all around the world,” he said.
 “For Sun Tours to be a part of their trip, even if it’s just for a day, is a great responsibility.”

 Building a Native American tourist economy